Aakashadawle1/Linux/Linux.md

 Slackware -
 Slackware uses BSD-style init scripts, whereas Arch uses systemd.
 Arch supplies a package management system in pacman which, unlike Slackware's standard tools, offers automatic dependency resolution and allows for more automated system upgrades.
-Slackware users typically prefer their method of manual dependency resolution, citing the level of system control it grants them, as well as Slackware's excellent supply of pre-installed libraries and dependencies.
-Arch is a rolling-release system.
+Slackware users typically prefer their method of manual dependency resolution, citing the level of system control it grants them, as well as Slackware's excellent supply of pre-installed libraries and dependencies.Arch is a rolling-release system.
 Slackware is seen as more conservative in its release cycle, preferring proven stable packages.
 Arch is more bleeding-edge in this respect.

 Fedora -
 Fedora offers many installation options including a graphical installer as well as a minimal option.
 Fedora "spins" also provide alternative assortments of desktop environments to choose from, each with a modest assortment of default packages.
 Arch, on the other hand, only provides a few scripts meant to ease the process of a minimal base system install.